aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-parsing-analysis/master-email-filtering-java-aspose-email-guide/_index.md

 // Execute your query here.
 ```

-### Case Sensitive Email Filtering
+### How to Perform Case‑Sensitive Email Filtering?

-Ensure precise matching by enabling case sensitivity in the filter.
+By default, IMAP searches are case‑insensitive, but `ImapQueryBuilder` offers an option to enforce case sensitivity for exact matches.
+This is important when distinguishing between identifiers that differ only by letter case.

+Enable the `setCaseSensitive(true)` flag before adding other criteria to achieve precise filtering.

 ```java
 ImapQueryBuilder builder = new ImapQueryBuilder();